 Well, we saved...saved...and saved some more.
 We're not trust fund babies, there's no inheritance, and we didn't win the lottery.
 We both had good jobs and once we decided to focus on travel, we found it easy to live a frugal lifestyle.
+It's also helpful we didn't have kids or dependents at the time.

 LIVING ON ONE SALARY